D'Arcy Wentworth: John Thomas Bigge & his Report

-A few months later, on 26 March 1821, Wentworth’s replacement William Minchin died.
-Macquarie persuaded him to return as Superintendent of Police and Treasurer of the Colonial Revenue, writing to Earl Bathurst, there was no-one else in the Colony capable of performing the duties.
-D’Arcy agreed to his request, and on 21 July 1821, his return was greeted with wide acclaim.
+In March 1820, Wentworth resigned as Superintendent of Police, and six months later, he resigned as Treasurer of the Police Fund.
+A few months later, on 26 March 1821, Wentworth's replacement William Minchin died.
+Macquarie persuaded him to return as Superintendent of Police and Treasurer of the Colonial Revenue, writing to Earl Bathurst, "there was no-one else in the Colony capable of performing the duties".
+D'Arcy agreed to his request.

-On 31 January 1822, his sixtieth birthday, Macquarie invited D’Arcy and other close friends to celebrate.
-At day break on 12 February 1822, with his wife Elizabeth and son Lachlan, he passed through an immense concourse to the harbour, filled with a great gathering of launches, barges, cutters, pinnaces and wherries, and went aboard the Surry, for the voyage home.
-The Surry was towed slowly through the ships in the cove, which were all manned with colours displayed, and many of them saluting in honour of the occasion, the Battery saluting at the same time with 19 guns.
-The New Fort (named Fort Macquarie) and all the Rocks on Bennelong Point, as well as the Dawes Battery and the Rocks on the Northern side of the Harbour were covered with men, women and children and a vast number of boats were also sailing or rowing in the Harbour, full of People – cheering us repeatedly as we passed along through them.
+On 31 January 1822, his sixtieth birthday, Macquarie invited D'Arcy and other close friends to celebrate.
+At day break on 12 February 1822, with his wife Elizabeth and son Lachlan, he passed through an "immense concourse" to the harbour, filled with "a great gathering of launches, barges, cutters, pinnaces and wherries", and went aboard the Surry, for the voyage home.

-The Sydney Gazette reported: never did Sydney look so attractive and gay.
-The shores were lined with spectators, innumerable, but on each countenance was an indication of feeling too big, too sincere for utterance.